|Nutritional Guidelines (per serving)|

 - 2 ounces Irish whiskey

-- 6 ounces tonic water (approximately)
+- 4 to 6 ounces tonic water (to taste)

-- Garnish: lemon twist
+- Garnish: lemon wedge

-- Pour the Irish whiskey into a highball glass filled with ice.
+Pour the Irish whiskey into a highball glass filled with ice.

-- Top with tonic water.
+Top with tonic water and stir well.

-- Garnish with a lemon twist.
+Garnish with a lemon wedge.
+Serve and enjoy.